My blog posts likely contain affiliate links, including for the Amazon Associates program.

 While I underestimate my own experience growing up in Alaska, I don’t consider myself an outdoorsy or particularly adventurous person.
 So when I told people I was headed off on a 12-day river float in the Canadian and Alaskan wilderness, many were surprised.
 Heck – some of my fellow guests on this trip were shocked it was my first river trip.
 But, much like the polar plunge I took on Day 7, for some things, there’s no better way to do it than just jumping in completely.

-I’ve written a separate, dedicated review of Momentum Alaska and my overall thoughts (coming soon!), but I knew it would be “too much” to include this day-by-day breakdown of my experience in that post too.
+I’ve written a separate, dedicated review of Momentum Expeditions in Alaska and my overall thoughts, but I knew it would be “too much” to include this day-by-day breakdown of my experience in that post too.
 So I’ve put a day-by-day breakdown here as a “photo journal” (much like I did for my California Photo Journal when we moved out of California in 2021).
 Sometimes, I just have to write for you reading and me who had the experience.

 Ready to see what this once-in-a-lifetime trip was really like?